Predict-and-recompute conjugate gradient variants: Parallel performance

 \section{Parallel performance}

 We implement the unpreconditioned variants discussed in this paper using mpi4py \cite{mpi4py} and perform a strong scaling experiment on the Hyak supercomputer at the University of Washington.
-In this experiment we solve the model problem \cref{eq:model} with parameters \( n=12288 \), \( \rho = 0.9 \), \( \kappa = 10^6 \).
-In order to demonstrate that the additional computation costs associated with \PipePRCG are not particularly important in the high node count limit, we represent our model problem as a dense matrix.
+In this experiment we solve the model problem \cref{eq:model} with parameters \( n=10752 \), \( \rho = 0.9 \), \( \kappa = 10^6 \).
+In order to demonstrate that the additional computation costs associated with the extra matrix-vector product required by \PipePRCG are not particularly important, we represent our model problem as a dense matrix.
 In each trial, we first allocate 48 nodes with 16 processors each and then iterate over a selection of node counts.
-On each node count we run each variant with for \( 1500 \) iterations timing only the main loop of each variant (not any setup).
+On each node count we run each variant with for \( 1000 \) iterations timing only the main loop of each variant and not any costs corresponding to setup.
 In order to account for effects such as cluster topology and system noise we repeat this process 4 times and report the minimum runtimes and accuracy of these runs.